 There are some settings available in the App that controls what and how the table is inserted.

 Start and End Date: Choose the start date and end date for the table.
 The App will create rows for each day for the time span between the dates, including the start and end dates.
 If the start date is after the end date no rows will be included in the table.
 The App will default to January first two years back for start date and last of December next year for end date.

 Language: Choose the language used for the table headers and month/day names. if you miss a language and can help with a translation, please feel free to send me the translations and I’ll include it in a future update.

-Week Starts On: choose the day to be used as 1 for the first day of week.
+Week Starts On: choose the day to be used as the first day of week.
 This can be either Sunday (common in USA) or Monday (common in Europe).

 Id column starts from: The table includes an id number column consisting of an integer value.
 The start value can be customized if there is a date id field instead of a date field in a fact table where a relationship is needed.

 - Discussion, participate in the discussion and ask questions about this App